-14For admitted mental health, work in progress records start prior to 1 July 2020.
+14 For admitted mental health, work in progress records start prior to 1 July 2021, for community mental health work in progress records start prior to 1 July 2022.

-With the exception of combined classes 131 and 141 (where the A, B and Z complexity categories are modelled under a per diem), the inlier bounds for admitted AMHCC classes were set using the L1.5H1.515 trimming method, as shown in Figure 5.
+With the exception of combined class 131 (where the A, B and Z complexity categories are modelled under a per diem) and 141Z, the inlier bounds for admitted AMHCC classes were set using the L1.5H1.515 trimming method, as shown in Figure 5.
 This is in line with the previous trimming method applied to major diagnostic categories 19 and 20 when admitted mental health was costed under the AR-DRG cost model, because the narrower bounds generated a lower proportion of inliers and higher proportion of short-stay and long-stay outliers.
-For combined AMHCC classes with fewer than 50 observations, a per diem model is adopted instead of the inlier/outlier model.
+For AMHCC classes with fewer than 50 observations, a per diem model is adopted instead of the inlier/outlier model.
 Hence, the inlier bounds are not applicable for these classes.
-This applies to combined classes 131 and 141.
+This applies to combined class 131 and 141Z.